xmos/lib_xua/doc/rst/sw_mixer.rst

    * The outputs to the audio interface on the device---these samples are sent to the Audio Hub core

-For each possible output from the device, a mapping exists to inform the mixer what it's source is.
+For each possible output from the device, a mapping exists to inform the mixer what its source is.
 The possible sources are the output from the USB host, the inputs from the Audio Hub core or the outputs from the mixes.